point97/marco-portal2/README.md

 ```

  1. Clone [marco-portal2](https://github.com/MidAtlanticPortal/marco-portal2.git) at the top level and the remaining repositories within a subfolder named *apps*
-    * To quickly clone all the repositiories from [MidAtlanticPortal](https://github.com/MidAtlanticPortal), run the following curl command in Ruby.
-In doing so, this will clone all of the respositories at the same level and in doing so, will require you to move all the non *marco-portal2* repositories to a subfolder - called *apps*
+    * To quickly clone all the repositiories from [MidAtlanticPortal](https://github.com/MidAtlanticPortal), run the following curl command with Ruby.
+In doing so, this will clone all of the respositories at the same level and will require you to move all the non *marco-portal2* repositories to a subfolder - called *apps*
       ```
       curl https://api.github.com/users/MidAtlanticPortal/repos | jq .[].clone_url | xargs –n 1 git clone
       ```
 2. Once your folder structure is setup, create a *config.ini* file by following the general outline in *config.ini.template* and modify the following for use with vagrant
-    * **MEDIA_URL:** /media/
+    * **MEDIA_URL:** /home/vagrant/marco_portal2/media
     * **STATIC_URL:** /home/vagrant/marco_porta2/static
     * **[DATABASE] USER:** vagrant
     * **[DATABASE] PASSWORD:** [remove entirely]
-3. Download and install the neccessary [bower_components](http://portal.midatlanticocean.org/static/bower_components.tar.gz) within your /static/ directory
+3. Download and install the neccessary [bower_components](http://portal.midatlanticocean.org/static/bower_components.tar.gz) within your */static/* directory
+4. Retrieve the media folder via ssh at */webapps/marco_portal_media/* and add it to your */media/* path defined in *config.ini*
+    * Of note - you may want to exclude the data_manager folder unless you're interested in several GBs of utfgrid layers.
+6. Retrieve the data & content fixture from */fixture/dev_fixture.json* via ssh and place it at the root level of *marco-portal2*
-4. Download and install [vagrant](https://www.vagrantup.com/downloads.html) and [virtual box](https://www.virtualbox.org/wiki/Downloads) (if you haven't already done so already)
+7. Download and install [vagrant](https://www.vagrantup.com/downloads.html) and [virtual box](https://www.virtualbox.org/wiki/Downloads) (if you haven't already done so already)
-5. Install the vagrant-faster plugin
+8. Install the vagrant-faster plugin
    ```
    vagrant plugin install vagrant-faster
    ```
-6. At the root of *marco-portal2*, run the following and let it install ALL of dependencies MARCO relies upon:
+9. At the root of *marco-portal2*, run the following and let it install ALL of dependencies MARCO relies upon:
     ```
     vagrant up
     ```
-7. At this point you should be completely setup sans having actual content loaded within your new database
+10. At this point, you should be completely setup!

-##### Running Vagrant after Initial Setup
+##### Using Vagrant
 * Access your VM by running the following command.
 This will automatically log you into your virtual machine with your virtual environment activated at the project root level
    ```
    vagrant ssh